Murder of Piang Ngaih Don: Public response

 At the wake of Gaiyathiri and Prema's arrest, many neighbours and the public were shocked over the duo's arrests.
 Similarly, Piang's family was also shocked to receive the news of her death.
 Many reporters had gathered at Bishan where the two alleged murderers of Piang were brought back to their matrimonial home to re-enact the crime.
 Many Singaporeans helped to donate money out of kindness to her family, including her then toddler-aged son Mung Lam Tuang, and the money was to be spent on Piang's son's education.
 A total of $30,000 was donated to her family, and after the foreign maid welfare groups helped collect the money, the Myanmar Embassy in Singapore began working with the authorities in Myanmar to safekeep the donation funds for the educational needs of Piang's son.

 Piang's brother Pau Sian Mung, then a Catholic church volunteer and farmer, also received financial support by NGOs to travel from Myanmar to Singapore to reclaim his sister's body, and he expressed his gratitude to the kindness shown by both the Singaporeans and the volunteers.
-Pau stated he would bury his sister's body near their parents in Dimpi Village, and a cross was erected nearby the family's house to remember her, and was reportedly distraught to see his sister's body.
+Pau stated he would bury his sister's body near their parents in Dimpi Village, and a cross was erected nearby the family's house to remember her.
+Pau was reportedly distraught to see his sister's body.
 Pau also said he would tell his nephew Mung how his mother died once the boy was old enough.
 In his own words, as given by a translator, Pau said, "I'm recording everything he (Mung) needs to know about his mum (Piang).
 I will teach her son to forgive and to be kind to others, and not to repay evil with evil."

 A documentary was made by Al Jazeera that filmed the concept and plight of foreign maids in Singapore, and it was released in September 2016, two months after Piang Ngaih Don died.
 The documentary also covered the case of Piang's abuse and death, where the film producers also interviewed Piang's sister Ciang Lam Man who talked to them about her late sister.